Religion in Uganda: Judaism

 There are a small community of Ugandan Jews called the Abayudaya, numbering some 2,000-3,000.
 The group was formed by Semei Kakungulu in the early 20th century.

 Indigenous beliefs

-About 1 percent of Uganda's population follow traditional religions only; however, more people practice traditional religious practices along with other religions such as Christianity or Islam.
+About 1 percent of Uganda's population follow traditional religions only; however, in 2009, more people practiced traditional religious practices along with other religions such as Christianity or Islam.
 One survey in 2010 showed that about 27 percent of Ugandans believe that sacrifices to ancestors or spirits can protect them from harm.

 Interfaith

 Uganda has received media attention for interfaith efforts in Mbale.
 Founded by JJ Keki, the Mirembe Kawomera (Delicious Peace) Fair Trade Coffee Cooperative brings together Muslim, Jewish, and Christian coffee farmers.
 Members of the cooperative use music to spread their message of peace.
 The Smithsonian Folkways album "Delicious Peace: Coffee, Music & Interfaith Harmony in Uganda" features songs from members of the cooperative about their interfaith message.